The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Comparison of LFBOT Hosts to Field Galaxies and Other Transient Hosts

-In Figure ~\ref{fig:sfrmass}, we compare CDFs of these transient host stellar population in $M_*$ and sSFR.
-Compared to the selected transient populations, it seems that LFBOT hosts are more massive and less star-forming than SLSN-I hosts, have similar stellar masses and sSFRs to LGRB hosts, and are less massive and more star-forming than the CCSNe host populations.
 To quantitatively compare LFBOT $M_*$ and sSFR distributions to those of these selected transient populations, we perform Anderson-Darling (AD) rejection tests, with the null hypothesis that LFBOTs and the transient-of-interest derive from the same underlying stellar mass or sSFR distribution.
-For each LFBOT-transient pair, we perform 10,000 AD tests, with each test between one randomly-selected realization on the LFBOT $M_*$ or sSFR distribution and the respective transient $M_*$ or sSFR distribution.
+We prefer to use AD tests as they are more sensitive in finding deviations in the tails of the distributions, while traditional Kolmogorov–Smirnov (KS) tests solely probe the centers of distributions.
+For each LFBOT-transient pair, we perform 5000 AD tests, with each test between one randomly-selected realization on the LFBOT $M_*$ or sSFR distribution and the respective transient $M_*$ or sSFR distribution.
 We then determine the percentage of tests that fall below probability $P_{AD} < 0.05$, the point at which we can reject the null hypothesis.
-If $>50\%$ of tests result in $P_{AD} < 0.05$, we reject the null hypothesis.
+If $>50\%$ of tests result in $P_{AD} < 0.05$, we reject the null hypothesis, as we assume that if the majority of tests fail, there is sufficient evidence that the distributions are distinct.
+We are more confident that the distributions indeed deviate if the fraction of failed tests is significantly $>50\%$.
+Finally, we note that $<50\%$ of tests rejected does not imply that there are strong correlations between the distributions, as we only measure the fraction of rejection.
+We list the results of all AD tests, here and elsewhere in the paper, in Table~\ref{tab:pvalue}.

-As suspected, we find that we cannot reject the null-hypothesis that LFBOTs trace the same $M_*$ or sSFR distributions as LGRBs, given that 0\% of $P_{AD} < 0.05$ when testing both properties.
-We furthermore verify that LFBOT $M_*$ and sSFRs are statistically distinct from those of SLSNe (100\% of $P_{AD} < 0.05$ for both $M_*$ and sSFR).
+We find that we cannot reject the null-hypothesis that LFBOTs trace the same $M_*$ or sSFR distributions as LGRBs, given that 0\% of $P_{AD} < 0.05$ when testing both properties.
+We furthermore determine that LFBOT $M_*$ and sSFRs are statistically distinct from those of SLSNe (100\% of $P_{AD} < 0.05$ for both $M_*$ and sSFR).
 Given the stark difference in the LFBOT and SLSN-I host $M_*$ and sSFR distributions, we do believe that this distinction is real and not heavily biased by subtle differences in the stellar population modeling technique.
-While we also validate that LFBOT hosts trace higher sSFRs than SNe II, Ibc, and Ibn ($>96\%$ of $P_{AD} < 0.05$ for all three comparisons), their stellar mass distributions are not statistically different ($<6\%$ of $P_{AD} < 0.05$ for all three comparisons).
+While we also find that LFBOT hosts trace higher sSFRs than SNe II, Ibc, and Ibn ($>96\%$ of $P_{AD} < 0.05$ for all three comparisons), their stellar mass distributions are not statistically different ($<4\%$ of $P_{AD} < 0.05$ for all three comparisons).
 Thus, it appears that LFBOT hosts may be more star-forming than CCSN hosts but are not distinct in stellar mass.